iiitobiasiii/LatticeToolbox/README.md

-The Lattice Toolbox
+A Lattice Toolbox
-with Lattice Generator, Plot Functions, etc.
+with Lattice Generator, Plot Functions, etc. for triangular and honeycomb lattices